X

 You probably know that you can use your health savings account (), health flexible spending arrangement (FSA), Archer medical savings account (Archer MSA), or health reimbursement arrangement (HRA) to pay for like prescription medicines and drugs.
 But did you know that certain nutritional, wellness, and general health expenses also qualify?

-You’re allowed a deduction for certain qualified medical expenses you paid during the year.
+You’re allowed a deduction for certain qualified medical expenses you paid during the tax year.
 The IRS defines qualifying medical expenses as “the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and for the purpose of affecting any part or function of the body.”

 While medical expenses that are purely beneficial to general health are not considered qualified expenses, you might be surprised at some of the costs that meet IRS requirements.